When No Kill Shelters

 Any lack of FULL disclosure is, frankly, criminal.

 Sure, purchase "special-needs" rabbits from no-kill shelters, if you like.
-But ask the important questions, get the important answers, and go into it with your eyes fully OPEN, trying not to get too attached to the rabbit emotionally.
+But ask the important questions, get the important answers, and go into it with your eyes fully OPEN.
+It is good to be kind to animals because God is kind; it is also wise to be fully aware of any health challenges and prognoses in the case of an animal purchased from a no-kill shelter.

 Double-Value Guarantee